 1. Minimize disruptions to employee benefits, where possible

 Institutions should strive to maximize support for affected staff whenever financially feasible.
-While virtually all institutions continue to provide health benefits for furloughed employees, Marquette University and Sacred Heart University are going a step further by paying both the employer and employee portions of health insurance premiums.
+While virtually all institutions continue to provide health benefits for furloughed employees, Marquette University, Sacred Heart University, and Pamona College are going a step further by paying both the employer and employee portions of health insurance premiums.
 This gesture is particularly meaningful during a health crisis like COVID-19.
 On top of that, furloughed employees at Marquette University will retain their accrued paid time off and will continue accruing vacation and sick leave across the furlough period.
 Gettysburg College and Eastern Kentucky University have also sought to minimize disruptions for furloughed employees by continuing tuition benefits.

 2. Help employees understand and apply for unemployment benefits

 Beyond providing ongoing institutional benefits, leaders should help staff understand their eligibility for unemployment benefits and encourage eligible employees to apply.
 Rensselaer Polytechnic Institute’s furlough FAQ page includes guidance on filing unemployment claims and links directly to the relevant online application.
 Furthermore, RPI has designated an institutional contact for employees who need assistance navigating New York’s application process.
 Occidental College has also nudged furloughed staff to apply for unemployment benefits by publicizing the maximum weekly benefit in California and linking to an estimated benefit calculator.

 However, leaders should remember that COVID-19is still prompting large numbers of unemployment applications.
 These requests continue to place a tremendous amount of stress on some state agencies and unemployment systems, resulting in delayed approvals and disbursement.

 3. Implement furloughs in an equitable and transparent manner